GellertAnastasia/LabWork2/doc/scenarios.md

 ### Use Case 4: Purchasing an Additional Card
 Precondition: The player has coins ≥ the cost of an additional card.
-Actions: Press the B key → Enter.
+Actions: Press the number(from the action selection list) System Checks:
-System Checks:

 Sufficient coins.